Mount Carmel Receives Housing Rehabilitation Grant

-Town of Bloomsburg Looking to Expand Waitlist for Housing Rehabilitation Grant
+The Borough of Milton is Looking to Expand Waitlist for Housing Rehabilitation Grant

-The Town of Bloomsburg had received a $500,000 housing rehabilitation grant and interested residents who live within the town limits should apply now to get on the waiting list for the no-cost repairs.
+The Borough of Milton had received a $500,000 housing rehabilitation grant and interested residents who live within the town limits should apply now to get on the waiting list for the no-cost repairs.

 Qualified residents may receive up to $65,000 each for home repairs.